Swiss roll: United Kingdom

 In the UK, Swiss rolls are popular at teatime or as a dessert.
-A variety of Swiss rolls are sold in supermarkets in the United Kingdom, such as chocolate, lemon or jam (the last being the most popular).
-Jam Swiss rolls will be filled with jam and sometimes cream, with a sugar or chocolate-drizzled outer coating.
-Jam roly-poly is a similar dessert, but made as a suet pudding rather than a cake, filled with jam and served hot with custard.
+A variety of Swiss rolls are sold in supermarkets in the United Kingdom, such as chocolate, lemon, or jam.
+Jam Swiss rolls will be filled typically with seedless strawberry, raspberry, or apricot jam and sometimes cream, with a sugar outer coating.
+Jam roly-poly is a similar dessert, but made as a suet pudding rather than a sponge cake, filled with jam and served hot with custard.

 "Caterpillar cakes" are Swiss rolls decorated to look like caterpillars, one popular commercial example being Marks and Spencer's Colin the Caterpillar.
+Another smaller party treat is made with chocolate sponge, filled with raspberry jam and cream, or chocolate and cream, and the whole encased in milk chocolate, such as those made by Cadbury's.
+Seasonal variations include those made specifically with Halloween in mind.

 United States

 American pastry chefs and menus in fine dining restaurants often use the French term roulade.
-The chocolate Swiss roll, sometimes called a "chocolate log", is a popular cake or dessert.
-Produced by many commercial bakeries, common brands include Ho Hos and Yodels, which are smaller-sized rolls for individual consumption.
+The chocolate Swiss roll, sometimes referred as "chocolate log", is a popular cake or dessert.
+Produced by many commercial bakeries, common brands include Ho Hos and Yodels, which are smaller rolls for individual consumption.
 When the filling is ice cream, it is commonly referred to as an "ice cream cake roll", and although they can vary, these often consist of chocolate cake with vanilla ice cream.